Jakob Glerup

-Jakob Glerup Nielsen (born 20 April 1975) is a Danish football manager and retired midfielder.
-He is currently serving as head coach of Team Viborg.
+Jakob Glerup Nielsen (born 20 April 1975) is a Danish football manager and former midfielder.
+He is currently serving as head coach of B-Liga club Viborg FF.

+Club career

 Glerup joined Viborg in 1994 from Aalborg Chang, and within months, moved to Viborg's first-team squad.
 He spent the remainder of his playing career with Viborg from 1994 until his retirement in 2010.

+Managerial career

-In July 2022, Glerup was named as the head coach of Team Viborg, a women's team currently competing in the C-Liga.
+In July 2022, Glerup became the head coach of Viborg FF Women In January 2026, the club announced that Glerup had extended his contract as head coach of the club.